 Explore issues associated with teenage pregnancy

 As a teenager, it's easy to enter a potentially risky situation and think, “well that could never happen to me.”
-And, unfortunately, many adolescents approach the subject of sex with this same mindset and become pregnant each year. (see Adolescence Developmental Psychology).
+And, unfortunately, many adolescents approach the subject of sex with this same mindset and become pregnant each year.
+For more information see Adolescence Developmental Psychology.

 In the United States, nearly 72 out of 1,000 teenage girls ages 15 to 19 become pregnant each year, according to statistics from the Guttmacher Institute.
 Thrust into adulthood, teenagers facing unplanned pregnancies must make life-changing decisions at an age where they might be cognitively unprepared to do so.

 Society as a whole agrees that teenagers are simply ill-prepared to deal with the plethora of new responsibilities and life changes associated with motherhood.

 To approach this problem, researchers, social workers, and government-led groups are actively developing new programs and prevention methods to reduce the number of unintended teenage pregnancies, and provide services for pregnant teens.

 - Teen pregnancy accounts for more than $9 billion in costs to U.S. taxpayers each year.
 This includes increased health care and foster care costs, increased incarceration rates of children born to teenage mothers, and lost tax revenue from low-income bracket mothers.